GraphQL-CN/graphql/spec/Appendix A -- Notation Conventions.md

-# A. Appendix: Notation Conventions
+# A. Appendix: Notation Conventions/A.附录：符号约定

 This specification document contains a number of notation conventions used to describe technical concepts such as language grammar and semantics as well as